Mikeblanchard/Covid_Project/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------

 A visualization of Canada from the total Food Supply kg CSV.
 Special attention is being paid to Sugar and Sweetners and their effect on Obesity rates in Covid fatalities.
 - Categories were grouped here for ease of visualization, given the number of < 1% data.
-Each Feautre will be examined individually, perhaps grouped again based off correlation.
+Each Feautre will be examined individually, perhaps grouped again based off correlation or the Machine Learning results.

 ![](https://github.com/Mikeblanchard/Covid_Project/blob/mike/Resources_mike/final_project_graph%20_2.png)
 *A link to the HTML code for the image [here](https://github.com/Mikeblanchard/Covid_Project/blob/mike/index.html)*